Road Trip to Melbourne

 When you’ve got time to spare, a road trip is a great way to explore parts of the country that you might have not previously considered or visited.
 One of the most popular destinations in Australia, both for locals and foreigners, has to be Melbourne.
 It is a city full of beautiful sights to behold and exciting experiences to be had, making it a great location for an exploratory journey.
 Whether you’re wanting to avoid the expense of air travel or see some of Victoria’s many rural attractions along the way, there are plenty of reasons to forge your own path there, by jumping in your car and hitting the open road.

-Benefits of traveling by car
+1. Benefits of traveling by car

 One of the best perks of traveling by road is the ability to bypass expensive plane tickets, which could leave you with several hundred extra dollars to spend on making your holiday a bit more special.
 You’ll also have the added advantage of skipping the airport check-in and waiting times, so you can forget about squeezing your life into a suitcase or stressing over airline baggage allowances.
 When you travel on-road, your only constraint is the size of your vehicle, so pack as much as you can fit, and take the weather into account – Melbourne and wider Victoria are notorious for blistering summers and bone-chilling winters.

 Traveling by car allows you the convenience of stopping close to anything you want to see.